-For more information include resources and referral forms go to Registered Nurse Delegation of Care Program.
+For more information, including resources and referral forms go to Registered Nurse Delegation of Care Program.

-There’s no such thing as a silly question is a resource to assist parents of children with chronic illness, disability, mental illness or a life threatening illness.
-The book helps to identify and access medical and community help and support.
+There’s no such thing as a silly question is a resource about chronic illness, disability, mental illness or a life threatening illness.
+The book helps to access medical and community help and support.